SpaceX Starship (spacecraft): Variants

-For a non-Starlink satellite launch, Starship is planned to have a large cargo door that opens to release payloads, similar to NASA's Space Shuttle, and close upon reentry instead of a jettisonable nosecone fairing.
+For a non-Starlink satellite launch, Starship is planned to have a large cargo door that opens to release payloads, similar to NASA's Space Shuttle, and closes upon reentry instead of a jettisonable nosecone fairing.
 Instead of a cleanroom, payloads are integrated directly into Starship's payload bay, which requires purging the payload bay with temperature-controlled ISO class 8 clean air.

 Crewed Starship vehicles would replace the cargo bay with a pressurized crew section and have a life-support system.
 For long-duration missions, such as crewed flights to Mars, SpaceX describes the interior as potentially including "private cabins, large communal areas, centralized storage, solar storm shelters, and a viewing gallery".
 Starship's life support system is expected to recycle resources such as air and water from waste.

 Starship has been proposed to be able to refuel by docking with separately launched Starship propellant tanker spacecraft in orbit.
 If this concept proves successful, it could potentially increase the spacecraft's mass capacity, theoretically allowing it to reach higher-energy targets.
 As of 2025 this concept has not been demonstrated.
 Some proposed missions that would require this in-space refueling include: geosynchronous orbit, the Moon, and Mars.
-A Starship propellant depot could cache methane and oxygen on-orbit and be used by Starship to replenish its fuel tanks.
+A Starship propellant depot orbiting Earth could cache methane and oxygen on-orbit and be used by Starship to replenish its fuel tanks.

 Starship Human Landing System (HLS) is a crewed lunar lander variant of the Starship vehicle that would be modified for landing, operation, and takeoff from the lunar surface.
-It features landing legs, a body-mounted solar array, a set of thrusters mounted mid-body to assist with final landing and takeoff, two airlocks, and an elevator to lower crew and cargo onto the lunar surface.
+It would have landing legs, a body-mounted solar array, a set of thrusters mounted mid-body to assist with final landing and takeoff, two airlocks, and an elevator to lower crew and cargo onto the lunar surface.

 Varying estimates have been given about the number of tanker launches required to fully fuel HLS, ranging from between "four and eight" to a number "in the high teens".
 These launches will reportedly have to be in "rapid succession" in order to manage schedule constraints and cryogenic fuel boil-off.
 When fully fueled, Starship HLS is designed to land 100 t of payload on the Moon.